SBUTextbook/SBUTextbook.github.io/README.md

     * [Introduction to Graph Theory 5th Wilson](https://mega.nz/#!58tkGCJY!c9w-ndrxpVMhxY_65kGw4RbvUMSrm0nQQtUyI1wA7lY)
 * 310
     * [Probability and Statistics for Science and Engineering with Examples in R 1st Edition Ahn](https://mega.nz/?fref=gc&dti=180130720983#!5DZWGIzS!zggdQoV96ySUWzWnjb33nbn2-hQhKVKY-4oVwpjPsns)
+    * Note: AMS 310 is currently taught with the 2nd edition, if you have it please submit it!
 * 311/507
     * [A First Course in Probability 9th Ross](https://mega.nz/#!YhETwLbT!oQVxwyuBjaDHQOa2I_nvWq2dZGQqlQ87VVTEVtRNRKQ)
 * 315